-We are pleased to invite you to the inaugural DIRAC Institute Open House!
+Thank you again for participating in the inaugural DIRAC Institute Open House!

-Please join us in welcoming 2011 Nobel Laureate, Dr. Saul Perlmutter, and get inspired by his lecture
+2011 Nobel Laureate, Dr. Saul Perlmutter inspired us by his lecture

 “What We Learn When We Learn the Universe is Accelerating”.